 Two major considerations in our academic planning are:

-- Keeping students on track: We anticipate that some students and professors will be unable to return to campus, due to underlying health conditions, travel restrictions in their country, or other personal circumstances.
+- Keeping students on track: We know that some students and professors are unable to return to campus, due to underlying health conditions, travel restrictions in their country, or other personal circumstances.
 It is also possible that some students or professors may need to be quarantined or isolated if they test positive for COVID-19 or they have been exposed to the virus.
 The different class formats will allow professors who cannot be on campus to continue teaching and students who cannot be on campus to continue taking classes.
 In some cases, due to program requirements, students who are attending remotely may still need to take classes that are being offered in-person; we are identifying technology options to accommodate those students, wherever possible.

 - Online Classes